Rebecca E. Sadun, MD, Ph.D.

 Dr. Sadun notes several concerning statistics relating transition to adult care:

 - 50% dropout rate from regular care

 Dr. Sadun reports that transition is a long-term gradual process that results in the actual transfer of care from pediatric to adult care.
 A transition plan can take up to 10 years and should start early, perhaps around the age of 12.
-The transition goal is to gradually shift responsibility for care from parents to the young adult patient so all parties are prepared for the transfer to adult care.
+The transition goal is to gradually shift responsibility for care from parents to the young adult patient, so all parties are prepared for the transfer to adult care.

-Sadun notes that pediatric care is triangular and engages patient, parent, and doctor, but adult care is binary—patient and doctor only.
+Sadun notes that pediatric care is triangular and engages the patient, parent, and doctor, but adult care is binary—patient and doctor only.
 If parents have assumed most health care responsibility into the late teen years and beyond, the transfer is likely to be less successful.

-Her suggestions for successful transition include:
+Her suggestions for a successful transition include the following: